-1. Any project for improvement to a structure to correct previously identified existing violations of state or local health, sanitary or safety code specifications that have been identified by the local code enforcement official and that are solely necessary to assure safe living conditions; or
+1. Any project for improvement to a structure to correct previously identified comply with existing violations of state or local health, sanitary or safety code specifications that have been identified by the local code enforcement official and that which are solely necessary to assure safe living conditions; or

-2. Any alteration of a "historic structure," provided that the alteration will not preclude the structure's continued designation as a "historic structure."
+2. Any alteration of a structure listed on the National Register of Historic Places or a state inventory of historic places. "historic structure," provided that the alteration will not preclude the structure's continued designation as a "historic structure."